About / European Museum Forum (EMF) / Board of Trustees /

 She is committed to creating exhibitions and workshops that support open and conscious dialogue, and to promoting the idea of museums as platforms for societal healing and reconciliation.

 Amina is a member of the Board of Directors of the International Coalition of Site of Conscience Europe – a network of museums, historic sites and memory initiatives connecting past struggles to today’s movement for human rights.
-She joined the EMYA judging panel in January 2021.
+She joined the EMYA Judging Panel in January 2021 and served as Chair of the Jury from 2022 to May 2025, when she assumed the role of the Chair of the Board of Trustees.

 Museums must facilitate processes that fulfill the needs of communities around them, supporting communities to engage with the world around them.